PurpleAvatar/multiscale_biological_modeling/_pages/module_1/module_1_setup.md

 ### Setting-up Simulations

-See “CellBlender Layout” for instructions on any underlined items.
+See [CellBlender Layout](https://purpleavatar.github.io/multiscale_biological_modeling/module_1/navigation)� for instructions on any underlined items.

 Step 0:
 From a new Blender file, initialize CellBlender
 Delete the existing default cube by right clicking on the cube to select the cube (an orange outline should be around the cube when it is selected) and pressing the “x” key to delete